johncmunson/todo-api/README.md

 - follow up with [this issue](https://github.com/OAI/OpenAPI-Specification/issues/2057) regarding defaulting values to null in OpenAPI
 - nodemon dev server
 - use cross-env to set NODE_ENV (or maybe use dotenv and a dotfile?)
+- may need to use separate jest configurations for unit/integration tests. this can be accomplished with the --config cli flag